tomvanschaijk/tomvanschaijk.github.io/_posts/2025-01-25-advent-of-code-day-1-rust-vs-python.markdown

 1. I used memmap to read the files instead of BufReader.
 This allows us to process the file as a memory-mapped file.
 Memory-mapped files allow you to map the file's contents directly into the process's address space.
 This enables accessing file data as if it were in memory, avoiding explicit read or write system calls.
 This enables handling files larger than the available physical memory by leveraging the operating system's virtual memory system.
 This is particularly beneficial when working with datasets that are too large to fit into memory all at once.
 The results show that we clearly pay some overhead costs for the smaller files, but since we will be focusing on a bigger scale, this is worth it when we move towards millions of entries.
 2. To parallelise iteration of the lists, I used Rayon.
 Again, for smaller lists, the overhead of parallelisation would not be worth it.
 But for larger files, we would see a big speed-up.

 You can see this result in the screenshot (memmap + rayon column).
 Additionally, I added tokio and processed all files concurrently.
-The results can be seen in the memmap + rayon + tokio column, and the code is in the [async_tokio](https://github.com/tomvanschaijk/aoc_1_python_vs_rust/tree/feature/async_tokio){:target="_blank"} branch.
+The results can be seen in the memmap + rayon + tokio column.
 I'll not focus on concurrent handling of files, but I just wanted to add an example on how to combine Rayon and Tokio for this kind of work.

 ### Where are we so far?

 Now, processing 1 million lines is nice, but to really see the scalability of the implementations, let's dial it up a few notches and increase the length of the files by a few orders of magnitude.
 I created some additional lists of 10M, 50M and 100M entries.
-To give you an idea of where we are at the moment, let's run the current implementations for Rust and Python (which you can find in the [master](https://github.com/tomvanschaijk/aoc_1_python_vs_rust/tree/master){:target="_blank"} branch), up to 100M entries.
+To give you an idea of where we are at the moment, let's run the current implementations for Rust and Python, up to 100M entries.
 This will help you appreciate the speed-ups that we will achieve in the work we will do in the upcoming sections.

 To get an idea about the file sizes: the 100M entry file is about 1.3Gb in size.
 As you can see, the results are nothing to write home about.
 We need several seconds to process tens of millions of entries, and in the Python implementation we need several minutes.
 Quite abysmal, but this is to be expected, as we didn't really put any effort into optimisation yet.
 On the Rust side, at least we are using Rayon and memmap to get a bit of a speed-up.
 The real work to achieve decent performance on either side is yet to be done though.